 A septic system is a watertight tank through which domestic wastewater is collected for primary treatment onsite, instead of being transported via mains sewage plumbing to a wastewater treatment plant.
 The tanks are emptied periodically and have a system where treated effluent is disposed of via onsite drainage.

-Septic systems can no handle excessive amounts oils or grease, food or chemicals.
-‘Flushable’ wipes or liners should not go into the system, instead should be dispose of in general waste.
+Septic systems cannot handle excessive amounts of oils or grease, food or chemicals.
+‘Flushable’ wipes or liners should not go into the system, instead should be disposed of in the general waste.

 Products That Can Be Used With A Septic System

-All detergents sold in Australian supermarkets are now either phosphorus free (P) or contain very little phosphorus (NP), any with the symbols P or NP all suitable for use with septic systems.
-If they comply with the biodegradability standard for detergents they are also suitable for grey water or biocycle systems.
+All detergents sold in Australian supermarkets are now either phosphorus-free (P) or contain very little phosphorus (NP).
+Detergents with the symbols P or NP are all suitable for use with septic systems.
+If they comply with the biodegradability standard for detergents they are also suitable for greywater or bio cycle systems.